ChristoferK/AppleScriptive/README.md

 6. Handler names, conversely to variable names, tend to be descriptive and CamelCase, often with an initial lowercase letter, but not exclusively.
 I favour AppleScript's _labelled_ parameters because it provides the only means of specifying optional parameters, but I also make use of _interleaved_ parameter labels, and also plain-and-simple parentheticals.
 Quite conveniently, `myFunction:param` is essentially equivalent in AppleScript to `myFunction_(param)`, which provides versatility in syntax when desired.

-7. I LIKE CODE TO LOOK GOOD.
+7.  **I like code to look good**.
 I'm not claiming success in this just yet, but I believe that beautiful code will ultimately end up becoming functional code.
 Obviously, we can all construct beautiful code that does absolutely nothing, so this isn't a law in itself, but is, in my view, a good mantra and reminder that aesthetics aid readability, solubility, and consistency.

 8. A corollary of `(7)` is that I might prioritise aesthetics over adherence to any of the non-prime numbered rules stipulated here (including this one).
 It can also lead to syntactic inconsistency in how and where I choose to divide two similar lines of code with a continuation character that appear misplaced in one versus the other.
 This is rarely an oversight, but a necessary evil in order to achieve a pleasing text alignment.